TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 ![File](img/file.png "file") typings.json
 ![File](img/file.png "file") .gitignore

-Few changes are needed to this file because gulp is used at as the package manager and we are loading a master parent attribute `<my app>` that will contain all other components.
+Few changes are needed in `index.html` because we are using gulp to set up our assets and `<my-app>` holds all controllers.
 ###### index.html
 ```html
 <html>
   <head>